ammaritiz/LexisNexisHackathon17/documents/DEPLOY.md

     ansible-playbook -i inventory -vvv playbook.yml

-The Bot should be up and running once the ansible scripts is completed successfully.
+The Bot should be up and running once the ansible script is completed successfully.